quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 - **Profit Factor** : 1.48
 - **Win Rate (%)**: 56.41%

-## 📌 Performance Report (Backtested Period : From June 2001 to June 2025)
+## 📌 Strategy Performance Report (Backtested Period : From June 2001 to June 2025)

 This repository summarizes the performance of a trading strategy applied to Taiwan Index Futures (TXF), highlighting core performance metrics, risk statistics, and trade breakdown.